 Abby giggled and said, "It's just pretend, silly."
 "I know," he answered.
-"I like to pretend.
+"I like to pretend. like to come to religion class so we can play

-I like to come to religion class so we can play
+I like to come to religion class so we can play together.

-together.
 What is your favorite thing here?"

-"Ummm . . .
+"Ummm...
 I like Miss Diaz.
 She is so nice.

 And I like the way she tells us stories about Jesus," Abby said.